-Deep cleaning may seem daunting at first, but after the first go, you'll easily add tank scrubbing to your chore chart.
+Deep cleaning may seem daunting before you've tried it, but after the first go, you'll easily add tank scrubbing to your chore chart.
 The one thing you always need to be careful about is using pet-safe materials.
 Try not to introduce any unwanted chemicals into the habitat or you'll risk hurting your turtle and disrupting your little ecosystem.

 Starting with your turtle.
-You don't want to work around him or have him come into contact with any of the cleaning accouterments.
-If you have a separate feeding or travel housing, bust it out and put him in there.
+You don't want to work around your pet or have them come into contact with any of the cleaning accouterments.
+If you have a separate feeding or travel housing, bust it out and put your turtle in there.

 Use a pet-safe cleanser or a diluted bleach solution to get into every nook and cranny of your turtle house.
 Remember to get the top of the tank and into the corners since those can hide gunk or invisible germs.
 Leave a long time to dry — a few hours — to ensure there's no smell or tiny particles left.

 You'll mostly replenish your substrate, so toss out the old material and have a big bag of new substrate waiting.
-But rocks and toys can go right back in after a little cleaning.
-Some items from the pet store may even be dishwasher safe; otherwise, you can wipe down as necessary.
+But rocks and toys can go right back in after a little wiping down.
+Some items from the pet store may even be dishwasher safe; otherwise, you can rinse as necessary.
 Wood will eventually rot and fall apart, so get new sticks or bark now and then.

 As mentioned, you'll use new substrate when you do a deep clean since chips and paper both soil easily.
 For terrestrial and aquatic tanks, water needs to be completely fresh, and you want to mind your source for impurities as well.
 Run your full testing kit whenever you do a clean.

 Just as you redecorate your home every so often, your turtle will love a new place to explore occasionally.
 Make sure you keep a space for "sunning" even if you shift it a bit one way or the other.
 Introducing new objects can serve as stimulation for your animal, too.

 Step 6: Give your pet a treat.